 The veterinarian will make recommendations specific to your pet.
 This may include things like blood work, a specific food, or changes to your home routine.
 Either a registered veterinary technician or veterinary office assistant will help go over this information with you.

-Following the appointment you will receive a call from our team once your invoice is ready.
-We can accept your credit card over the phone, or an e-transfer (no password required) and email you a copy of your receipt.
-Rest assured, we have strict measures in place to protect your credit card information; we will never repeat the card number back to you, we will never write the number down, and we will ensure that you get a copy of your receipt (unless you request otherwise).
+Following the appointment you will have the option to pay via a wireless terminal (credit/debit) brought to your vehicle, or by e-transfer (no password required).
+Once we accept your preferred payment, we will email you a copy of your receipt.
+Rest assured, we have strict measures in place to protect your credit card information if you choose to pay over the phone; we will never repeat the card number back to you, we will never write the number down, and we will ensure that you get a copy of your receipt (unless you request otherwise).

 A staff member will bring your pet, and anything else from the appointment, out to your vehicle.

 Go home knowing that you both cared for your pet and helped to slow the spread of COVID-19.
 Bravo!

-At this time, we are urging people to pay by credit card, as we can’t take debit cards over the phone.
+At this time, we are urging people to pay by credit card or debit.
 If this is not possible, we can accept e-transfers.

 The appointment times for pets have not changed with our curbside system, and are not set in stone.
 Generally, the more complex the situation your pet presents for, the longer their appointment will take.

 Please don’t leave during your appointment without letting our staff know and making arrangements.
 Our goal is to have your pet back as soon as possible after the exam.

 Please do not bring yourself or your pet to our hospital.
 Even if your pet has been in contact with someone in quarantine, or someone who was sick in the last 72 hours, please reschedule your appointment for a later time, or consider a tele-medicine appointment.

 Day to day the information on this virus is changing.
 This COVID-19 LifeLearn document summarizes what we know so far.